 Fine Dining Guide

 Every Restaurant we list here is what is considered a fine dining restaurant.
 These are not regular types of eateries and normally utilize a Tasting Menu Concept.
 This will be many small dishes brought in sequence for you to sample the style and creativity of the Chef.
-The idea is to suprise and amaze and diners need to be receptive to trying potentially odd things.
+The idea is to surprise and amaze and diners need to be receptive to trying potentially odd things.

 The best restaurants in the City book up well in advance.
 Make sure you secure your reservations as soon as possible.